 Click on the picture for lots of information!

 College Fun!Get the most out of your time at UC with a little help from the Office of Student Activities.
 We advise Student Senate, InterGreek Council, Utica College Programming Board (UCPB) and the National Society of Leadership and Success (NSLS) as well as provide advice and support for all of our student organizations!
 Check out all the links to the left for much more information about services we offer!

 Whatever you need, either we have it or we'll find it!
 This is the place to go for:

 Everyday Needs and Services:

 Involvement- Check out Pioneer Place for student clubs and see the list of events.
+The Office also does a number of free trips, community services, and traditional events.
 Open your eyes and ears; make an effort to meet new people!

 Transportation- Click here to read about Centro bus passes and schedules, Shortline bus tickets, and Break bus tickets during academic breaks.
 Cars for rent on campus too- learn about ZipCar here.

 Advertising- Bring your fliers to the office for our posting stamp in order to hang them on campus.
 We can hang off-campus fliers on the two designated boards in Strebel and Hubbard.
 Click here to have your event added to our flier calendars!